Pivoting the paradigm: the role of spreadsheets in K-12 data science: Data and Computing Skills

 \subsection{Data entry, aggregation, and visualization}

-The merits of a spreadsheet using data as a first order object become immediately clear when simple data entry is employed.
+The merits of a spreadsheet using data as a first-order object become immediately clear when simple data entry is employed.
 This could happen in a middle school class where students are conducting a science experiment, estimating the value of \(\pi\) in pre-algebra, or learning the basics of probability with a coin flip experiment.
 Instructors can demonstrate this process on a projector, and students can follow along themselves.

 These types of activities easily lend themselves to demonstrating arithmetic operations, as well as basic aggregation functions, such as \texttt{SUM()} or \texttt{AVERAGE()}.
-In a middle or high school science lab, once data have been collected, graphical displays can be created to visualize results.
-This could be anything from scatter plots to understand force in physics to bar charts comparing average plant growth under different light conditions in a high school biology class.
+In a middle or high school science lab, once data have been collected, graphical displays can be created to visualize results \citep{gaise_ii}.
+This could be anything from scatter plots to understand force in physics to bar charts comparing average plant growth under different light conditions in a high school biology class \citep{national_2012}.

 Further, science classes could have individual or small groups of students collect their own experimental results and then pool these results across a full class \citep{roadless}.
 Those who teach the same class for multiple years could even pool results across time.
 This would allow students to better understand sampling error and develop intuition on how the Law of Large Numbers (the distribution of means is less variable than the distribution of individual observations) works.
+Such spreadsheet activities could complement work done using applets or similar tools \citep{applets2012, gaise_ii}.

 Science and math classes are not the only ones that can develop this skill.
 In one 9th-grade English class, students who read \emph{The Catcher in the Rye} worked in small groups to identify textual evidence of Holden Caulfield's depressive symptoms, recording results in a spreadsheet.
 The teacher aggregated these results and made a bar graph to spark a data-driven discussion on the severity and context of these behaviors \citep{ssht-classroom-ex}.